brain188/Freight-Rate-Prediction/README.md

 Three decisions worth explaining.

-**Coordinates are kept, and they matter.** Eight cities appear only in the validation set — including Chicago and Charlotte — covering **12% of the loads to be priced**.
+**Coordinates are kept, and they matter.** Eight cities appear only in the validation set, including Chicago and Charlotte, covering **12% of the loads to be priced**.
 Encoding cities by name alone would break on all of them.
 Latitude and longitude are continuous, so an unfamiliar city still has a usable position.
 Unknown names map to a reserved code and set a flag the model can split on.